 The problem with projects (and sub-projects) is that projects may be private, and therefore different users will see different lists.
 Should I drop these two field types, or would be it acceptable to show a list that includes private projects to all users?

-#12 Updated by gabriel scolan about 8 years ago it would be also nice to refer to the repository revision on which the issue has been detected (to trace intermediate version).
+#12 Updated by gabriel scolan over 8 years ago it would be also nice to refer to the repository revision on which the issue has been detected (to trace intermediate version).
 A solution could be to define a type of custom field as "textilizable" so reference to version, revision or anything else could be done.
 I won't however provide a "hard" link between the object (as the target version vs issue)

-#13 Updated by Jerome Vanthournout about 8 years ago
+#13 Updated by Jerome Vanthournout over 8 years ago

 Today in this version of Redmine, in the "New Issue" form, there is the field "Affected version" which is a drop list of the different past version.